jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 # Work with plugins

-## Write your first plugin

 Each _command class_ instance acts as a registry for plugins.
 In turn, plugins can interact each other through this registry.

+## Write your first plugin

 Let's implements similar commands than previously but using plugins :

 * Create a new project 'sample-plugins' as we did for 'sample1".
-* Remove the class `JkCommands` that has been created in 'jeka/def' : we don't need it for now.
+* Remove all classes that has been created in 'jeka/def' : we don't need it for now.
 * Create a the following class inside 'jeka/def' : it could lie in a package or not.

 ```